vmware-csa-team/AppDefense-Quick-Start-Guide/_pages/about.md

 Here you will find questions that are frequently asked about AppDefense.

-### How to get support from Appdefense?
+### How do I get support from Appdefense?

-There are two ways to get support with VMware AppDefense:
+There are two ways to get support with AppDefense:

 1. Chatting in the AppDefense manager with a technical engineer.
 2. Logging a ticket through ‘My VMware’ portal (traditional support method).